wRadion/10FFLiveWPMScript/README.md

 ## How to Install

-1. Download the [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) extension or a equivalent.
+1. Download the [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) Chrome extension or an equivalent.

 2. Click on the extension, then **Create New Script**.